digimakergo/doc/tutorial/templating.md

 - Template override configuration
 - Template functions

-Digimaker's template can not be used in website, but any html-generating context, eg. pdf generating from html, email sending.
+Digimaker's template not only can be used in website, but also any html-generating context, eg. pdf generating from html, email sending.

 ## Set up site
 In configs/dm.yaml section sites you will see configuration below: